 Your credit data is assessed by credit bureaus and your credit score is provided to lenders who decide if they will allow you to borrow money from them or not.

 How can I get my credit score?

 You may ask for a credit score assessment from credit bureaus for a fee.

 Now that you know how important it is to have a good credit score, always make sure to:

 Pay on time: Pay your credit card bills on time as missed payments can affect your credit score.
 You can avoid this by automating credit card payments.
 This way, you will never have to miss a payment or set reminders to pay.
 Enroll to HSBC Auto-Charge here.

 Spend within your limit: Do not borrow more than you have.
 Maxing out your credit card is a big no-no. Always pay your balances in full each month so that it won't affect your credit ratio.

-Explore our range of HSBC Philippines credit cards and apply for a credit card online or at an HSBC branch near you.
+Explore our range of HSBC Philippines credit cards and apply for a credit card online.

 Eligibility for an HSBC credit card: